belzeme/intro-functional-js/Functional JavaScript introduction.md

 Overall, recursion is a powerful programming concept that can simplify complex problems by breaking them down into smaller subproblems and solving them recursively.
 However, it's important to be careful when using recursion to avoid infinite loops and stack overflow errors.

 ## Practice and examples

-Sure, here are the functional programming practices in JavaScript in Markdown format:

 1. Use Pure Functions: A pure function is a function that returns the same output for the same input and has no side effects.
 This means that it does not modify any variables outside of its own scope.
 Using pure functions makes it easier to reason about the behavior of your code and avoid unexpected bugs.